binxio/cfn-lb-ip-address-provider/docs/Custom::LBIpAddress.md

 ## Return values
 With 'Fn::GetAtt' the following values are available:

-- `PrivateIpAddresses` - array of private ip address of the Load Balancer, in /32 CIDR notation
+- `PrivateIpAddresses` - array of private ip address of the Load Balancer, in the specified format (cidr or plain)

 ### Caveat
 - this resource depends on the informal link between the Load Balancer and the Network Interface based on the name of the description in the network interface.
 If AWS changes this, the provider will break.